buddhist-uni/buddhist-uni.github.io/_tags/korean.md

-Receiving the full range of the Chinese schools since the fourth century, Korean Buddhists created their own synthesis particularly integrating Chan practice (which they call "Seon 선") with doctrinal study.
+Receiving the full range of the Chinese schools since the fourth century, Korean Buddhists created their own synthesis particularly integrating Chan practice ("Seon 선") with doctrinal study.
-After centuries of persecution under the Confucian Joseon Dynasty (1392--1910), Buddhism today is a weakened but enduring force in Korean culture and thought.
+After suffering centuries of persecution under the Confucian Joseon Dynasty (1392--1910), Buddhism today is a weakened but enduring force in Korean culture and thought.